PWR054: Consider applying vectorization to scalar reduction loop

 Actions

-Implement a version of the scalar reduction loop using an Application Program Interface (API) that enables vectorization.
-Codee assists the programmer by providing source code rewriting capabilities using compiler directives provided by OpenMP standard, GNU compiler, LLVM compiler and Intel compiler.
+Implement a version of the scalar reduction loop using an Application Program Interface (API) that enables vectorization, such as OpenMP, or using compiler-specific directives.

 Relevance